dalbay/Node.js-Tutorials/README.md

 Each time a user makes that API request(/api), the server will read the file to send it back.
 A better solution would be to read the file once in the beginning and then each time a user hits this route, simply send back the data.
 <br/>
-Take out the fs.readFile() method from the code and use the *synchronous version for the read function - fs.readFileSync()*, and place it in the top level. *Top Level code is only executed once in the beginning*.
+Take out the fs.readFile() method from the createServer code and use the *synchronous version of the file steam reader - fs.readFileSync()*, and place it to the top level. *Top Level code is only executed once in the beginning*.
 <br/>

 In other words: